-Headlight
+Headlight Replacement Instructions

-The locomotive's headlight is controlled by a constant voltage circuit in the engine.
-The headlight is easy to remove and replace when it burns out.
-The bulb has a quick disconnect plug that attaches the bulb harness to a connector terminal.
+The locomotive's lights are controlled by a constant voltage circuit in the engine.
+They are easy to remove and replace when they burn out.
+See the diagrams and directions below for instructions on accessing and replacing the light bulbs in this locomotive.